 Next, paint the background black.

-Then, we use white paint for the first layer for the crest of the wave (top part)
+Then, we use white leather paint for the first layer for the crest of the wave. (top part)

-The next layer involves painting the wave with light blue, followed by adding another layer of white on top.
+The next layer involves painting the wave with light blue leather paint, followed by adding another layer of white on top.

-Last but not least, use navy blue for the shadows of the waves.
-Use black paint and a fine tipped brush to outline the crests of the wave.
+Last but not least, use navy blue leather paint for the shadows of the waves.
+End off with using black leather paint and a fine tipped brush to outline the crests of the wave.

-After the acrylic paint has dried, add varnish to add a matte/gloss finish to your work of art.
+After the acrylic paint has dried, use varnish or leather sheen to add a matte/gloss finish to your work of art.
+Varnish or leather sheen is used as it is water repellent, durable and a high gloss finish to protect the layers underneath.
+(Your beautiful artwork!)
 The final step is to gently peel off the stencil.